dijkm88/ms1/README.md

 The treatment section also starts with a header with a parallax scrolling effect, which is overwritten by a media query for smaller devices / screens.
 The treatments section has an introductory paragraph, explaining the process of how a (potential) customer can book, that when an booking has been made / requested, the owner will contact the customer to confirm booking: time, date and place.
 The treatments are currently at the owners home-address, but, that she can also meet on location for a small fee to accomadate for driving.

 Next part in the treatments section is the list of treatments.
 This includes a small paragraph explaining each treatment in detail, and current price.
-As the treatments section is located directly above the booking section, there was no need to include another call to action button to book, as once they scroll further down the list, both on Mobile as Desktop, they will notice the booking section.
+As the treatments section is located directly above the booking section, there was no need to include another call to action button to book, as once they scroll further down the list, both on Mobile and Desktop, they will notice the booking section.

 #### Book an appointment ####

 The Book An Appointment section, as all other sections on the page, start with a header for that section, that has an parralax scrolling effect, which is overwritten by a media query to have it set to a static image.

-Furthermore, there is an introductory paragraph, explaining the process once more, to reassure the (potential) customer of what will happen after it's booked.
+Furthermore, there is an introductory paragraph, explaining the process once more, to reassure the (potential) customer of what will happen after a booking has been made.

-The contact form, which is currently used for bookings, has a dropdown, where the (potential) customer can select the treatment.
-This dropdown isn't required, but the remaining fields are mandatory fields.
+The contact form, which is currently used for bookings, has a dropdown, where the (potential) customer can select the a treatment.
+This dropdown isn't required, but the remaining fields are required fields.
 Once the booking is received, the owner will contact the customer, to confirm appointment and discuss the options.

 #### Gallery ####

 The gallery section starts as with all other sections with a header, that has an parralax scrolling effect, which is overwritten by a media query to have it set to a static image for smaller size screens.
 The header contains heading text, to confirm that the visitor is on the correct section of the page.

 The gallery itself has 2 column width on smaller screens like mobile phones, and will go to 4 column width for larger screens.
-Above the images itself, there is a small introduction which mentions that these images are made from work done in the past, and that the visitor can click on the image to see it in full-size.
+Above the image section itself, there is a small introduction which mentions that these images are made from work done in the past, and that the visitor can click on the image to see it in full-size.

 Once the image is clicked, the visitor can use their fingers to nagivate back and forth, as we are utilizing Fancybox.
 Also, Fancybox incorporates a slide-show feature, which will run and show each image for several seconds before moving onto the next.
 Each image once opened full-size with fancybox, has a small paragraph explaining what treatment has been done.